davidchesnut/sp-general-docs/docs/how-to-access-an-external-data-source-from-a-udf.md

 ---
-title: How to: Access an External Data Source from a UDF
+title: How to Access an External Data Source from a UDF
 keywords: how to,howdoi,howto,UDF
 f1_keywords:
 - how to,howdoi,howto,UDF